mitchdavenport88/MSP1/README.md

 ### Scope - Functionality
 * The site must be easy to navigate around.
-* Unlike most artist's website it must be well presented and visually appealing.
+* Unlike most artist's websites it must be well presented and visually appealing.
-* Be minimalistic and reflect her work.
+* Be minimalistic to reflect her work.
-* Function as it should.
+* Function as expected.

 ### Scope - Content
 As we are using this site to self-promote we need to meet these requirements: